vippsas/vipps-qr-api/vipps-qr-api.md

 API version: 1.0.0.

-Document version 1.0.0.
+Document version 1.0.1.

 # Basic flow

-- Initiate Vipps eCom payment
+1. Initiate a Vipps eCom payment
-- Recieve Payment URL as response
+2. Receive the payment URL as response
-- Post Payment URL to QR-API
+3. Post the payment URL to the QR API
-- Recieve QR code i png format
+4. Receive a URL to a QR code i PNG (Portable Network Graphics) format

 # Getting Started